Southern Virginia University: Athletics

-Southern Virginia athletic teams are the Knights.
+Southern Virginia athletic teams are known as the Knights.
 The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the USA South Athletic Conference for most of its sports since the 2021–22 academic year; while its men's volleyball team competes in the Continental Volleyball Conference (CVC) and it’s men’s wrestling team competes in the Old Dominion Athletic Conference (ODAC).
-The Knights previously competed in the Capital Athletic Conference (CAC; now known as the Coast to Coast Athletic Conference (C2C) since the 2020–21 school year) from 2013–14 to 2020–21; as well as a provisional NCAA D-III Independent during the 2012–13 school year.
-They also competed in the United States Collegiate Athletic Association (USCAA) from 1998–99 to 2012–13.
+The Knights previously competed in the Capital Athletic Conference (CAC; now known as the "Coast to Coast Athletic Conference" (C2C) since the 2020–21 school year) from 2013–14 to 2020–21; as well as a provisional NCAA D-III Independent during the 2012–13 school year.
+They also competed in the National Association of Intercollegiate Athletics (NAIA) and United States Collegiate Athletic Association (USCAA) from 1998–99 to 2012–13.

-Southern Virginia athletes compete in 30 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, rugby, soccer, swimming, tennis, track & field, volleyball, and wrestling; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling; and co-ed sports include cheerleading, dance and eSports.

-History

-SVU began its athletic program in the fall of 1997, one year after it became a four-year liberal arts college.
-In 1998, the Knights joined the United States Collegiate Athletic Association (USCAA).
-The 2012–13 school year was SVU's first year as a provisional NCAA Division III member; it joined the Capital Athletic Conference, now known as the Coast to Coast Athletic Conference, on July 1, 2013, and became eligible for conference championships in 2014–15.
-After four successful provisional years, the Knights became a full NCAA Division III member on September 1, 2016.
-On December 11, 2019, Southern Virginia announced it would join the USA South Athletic Conference, effective beginning in the 2021–22 academic year.
-Southern Virginia University officially joined the USA South Athletic Conference on July 1, 2021.